 Yes, online stores selling directly to South African consumers must display VAT-inclusive pricing on their product listings and shopping carts to avoid misleading shoppers.

-Failing to display VAT inclusive prices is a breach of the Consumer Protection Act and Section 65 of the VAT Act, which can result in penalties, audits, or administrative fines from SARS or consumer bodies.
+Failing to display VAT inclusive prices is a breach of the Consumer Protection Act 68 of 2008 and Section 65 of the VAT Act, which can result in penalties, audits, or administrative fines from SARS or consumer bodies.

-Yes, B2B companies benefit from registering for VAT because their corporate clients can claim back the VAT.
-It also allows the business to claim back input VAT on their expenses.
+Yes, B2B companies benefit from registering for VAT voluntarily (available once taxable supplies exceed R120,000 per year) because their corporate clients can claim back the Input VAT.
+It also allows the business to reclaim Input VAT on its own business expenses.

 Import VAT is calculated at 15% on the customs value of imported goods plus any customs duties.
 It is added to the exclusive customs value, resulting in an inclusive border release value.